Wednesday, October 25, 2023

 [Note: I have exaggerated.
 Since I wrote these words, I'm noticing a—slightly—greater variety of facial types.
 I was alarmed, on that day, with seeing so many images with what seemed to be the identical facial features, but it was a fluke ...]

 I got into a conversation with one of the artists about why all the girls have big boobs, and he swore it wasn't him.
 He said the AI seemed only familiar with heavy-breasted chicks!
 And now, it looks as though that's the only girl I have been noticed as likeing!
-So every day, I have to scroll through about 20 portraits of the sane girl, by which time I get bored and do something else.
+So every day, I have to scroll through about 20 portraits of the same girl, by which time I get bored and do something else.

 Kay